SharePoint Web Parts

 x

-In our Contact List example we have following characteristics in the Home Phone Column:
+In our Contact List example, we have the following characteristics in the Home Phone Column:

-ows_HomePhone — Include in full-text index: TRUE (no managed properties)
+ows_HomePhone — Include in the full-text index: TRUE (no managed properties)

 HomePhoneOWSTEXT — Searchable: FALSE

-If crawled property has no managed and parameter Include in full-text index is true, this property will be shown by searching.
-That is why we have easily found phone number from the Home Phone column.
+If a crawled property has no managed and parameter Include in the full-text index is true, this property will be shown by searching.
+That is why we have easily found phone numbers from the Home Phone column.

 Settings for Business Phone: